 Option b – Choroid

-(B) the XI spinal nerve
+(B) It is the eleventh cranial nerve

-(C) involved in biting and chewing
+(C) It is involved in mastication

 (A) Cerebrum